By Cameron Bunch

 According to a joint study on hotel entrance lighting from Brigham Young University and Purdue, the color of lighting within a hotel’s entrance and entryways was the biggest factor in reinforcing a desired emotional response within guests as they entered the building.

-- Perfect for corners
+- Perfect replacement for neon

 LED lighting gives you full control over the guest experience in your hotel’s restaurants and dining areas.